subsquid/docs/docs/subsquid-network/participate/delegate.md

    ![Undelegation form](./delegate_undelegate.png)

 5. Enter the `SQD` amount you want to withdraw, click the large new "Undelegate" button and confirm the transaction.

+## Maximizing the rewards

+- You'll get most rewards if you delegate to high quality but obscure workers.
+Look for workers with high uptime percentage and a lot of free delegation capacity.
+- Currently, both the worker and its delegators are rewarded the most when the total delegated `SQD` count is around `30_000`.
+Anything more or less means less rewards.